AdobeDocs/contributor.en/user/writing-essentials/using-markdown.md

 ### Headings

-To create a heading, you use a hash mark (#), as follows:
+To create a heading, use a hash mark (#) at the beginning of a line:

 ```markdown
     # This is level 1 (article title)